 Writings on the art of horsemanship stretch back in history.
-Numerous theories, methods, and controversies fill library shelves—from the most forceful techniques advocated by the Spanish school to the latest book by Italian trainer and dressage master Antonello Radicchi, whose Do You Speak Equis? has just been published, the first of three planned volumes of scientific inquiry.
+Numerous theories, methods, and controversies fill library shelves—from the most forceful techniques advocated by the Spanish school to the latest book by Italian trainer and dressage master Antonello Radicchi, whose Do You Speak Equis? was published in 2017, the first of three planned volumes of scientific inquiry.

 Scientific is Radicchi’s word—the science in question being horse ethology—the objective study of equine behaviour.
 Since 2003, Radicchi has been the director of Count Antonio Bolza’s stud farm on the Castello di Reschio estate in Umbria, where 40 Andalusian de Pura Raza Española horses are bred.
 Radicchi—who studied the École de Légèreté method before developing his own theories—is a passionate proponent of a method that falls under the broad category of natural horsemanship.
 This philosophy has had a resurgence since the 1980s, popularized by the publication of Nicholas Evans’s novel The Horse Whisperer and endorsed by America’s most media-friendly exponent of the art, Monty Roberts.